swiss-seismological-service/scrtdd/README.md

 #### 2.2.1 Dumping the candidate events to files

-Once the candidate events have been selected, we write their seiscomp ids in a file using the same format as the example above (myCatalog.csv).
+Once the candidate origins have been selected, we write their seiscomp id in a file using the same format as the example above (myCatalog.csv).
 Once that's done, we run the command:

 ```
 scrtdd --dump-catalog myCatalog.csv
 ```

-It is usually convenient to see the logs on the console, for this you can simply add the options ```--verbosity=3 --console=1``` to the command.
+It is usually convenient to see the logs on the console to detect possible errors.
+To achieve this we can add the options ```--verbosity=3 --console=1``` to the command.

-Depending on your configuration, the database could be provided via scmaster instead of global.cfg, in this case you have to pass the database connection via command line option.
-This is also useful if the events resides on a different database machine.
+Depending on your configuration, the seiscomp database could be configured inside ```global.cfg``` or provided to the modules via scmaster.
+In the latter case we have to pass the database connection via command line option since ```--dump-catalog``` detach scrtdd from the messaging.
+Specifying the database connection via command line is also useful when the events resides on a different seiscomp database.
 Let's use the -d option to specify the database connection:

 ```
 scrtdd --dump-catalog myCatalog.csv  -d  mysql://user:password@host/seiscompDbName